G20 expects more clarity from Spain on use of bank aid

-MEXICO CITY (Reuters) - Leaders from the world’s top economies are expecting that Spain will lay out more details next week of how it will use a European aid package to bolster its banks, Mexican Finance Minister Jose Antonio Meade said on Wednesday.
+MEXICO CITY, June 13 (Reuters) - Leaders from the world’s top economies are expecting that Spain will lay out more details next week of how it will use a European aid package to bolster its banks, Mexican Finance Minister Jose Antonio Meade said on Wednesday.

 Ratings agency Moody’s cut its rating on Spanish government debt by three notches on Wednesday to one notch above junk status, saying the newly approved euro zone plan to help the country’s banks will increase the country’s debt burden.